Tythos/hosting/README.md

 1. Add a new `docker_container` resource, mounting against any particular persistent storage requirements

-1. Add labels to the `docker_container` indicating how it should be identified/routed
+1. Add labels to the `docker_container` indicating how it should be identified/routed; for secured endpoints, the router labels should define relevant TLS options

 ## TODO